THE WALL AND THE WILD Written by Christina Dendy Illustrated by Katie Rewse (Lantana Publishing;…

 GRWR: Please tell us about the books you’ve illustrated.

 BETH: My first book was Rosa’s Room written by Barbara Bottner and published by Peachtree Publishing Company.
-The opportunity came about because Bottner saw an exhibition of my watercolors of abandoned buildings at the Pasadena Historical Museum.
+The opportunity came about because Bottner saw an exhibition of my watercolors of abandoned buildings at the Pasadena Museum of History.
 She says they inspired her to write a story.

 “Bottner offers a heartwarming story of a young girl moving to a new house and a too-empty room … Spiegel’s softly colored watercolors are the perfect complement to the text, showing the transformation of both Rosa and her room … A welcome addition sure to calm the worries of youngsters facing a similar situation.” – Kirkus Reviews

 Next was First Grade Stinks! written by Mary Ann Rodman, and also published by Peachtree.
 The story of a frustrated first grader pulled me in because I sympathized with the main character Haley from the start.

 The third book I illustrated was written by Eve Bunting Will It Be a Baby Brother?, published by Boyds Mill Press.
 This came about because the art director saw my work on the “Picture Book Artists” website.